mathieujouffroy/CropCare/README.md

 ```

 ## Train_framework
-Script to train different CV models on given classification task (multiclass or binary).<br>
+Script to train different CV models on a given classification task (multiclass or binary).<br>
 The configuration parameters are in the train_config.yml file.
 <br>
 <br>